Decidable (Ac)counting with Parikh and Muller: Adding Presburger Arithmetic to Monadic Second-Order Logic over Tree-Interpretable Structures

 The first six types of atomic formulae will be referred to as \emph{predicate atoms}, \emph{set atoms}, \emph{classical Presburger atoms}, \emph{modern Presburger atoms}, \emph{modulo atoms}, and \emph{finiteness atoms}, respectively.
 We use \emph{Presburger atoms} and write $t \ttleqffin t'$ to jointly refer to the classical and modern variants.
 A Presburger atom $t \ttleqffin t'$ is called \emph{simple}, if it contains at most one occurrence of a term of the shape $\cnts{S}$ and no occurrences of number variables. \end{itemize} \end{definition}

 Note that, for notational homogeneity, we choose to write $X(\iota)$ instead of $\iota \in X$.
+Where convenient , we will also make use of the Boolean connectives $\Rightarrow$ and $\Leftrightarrow$ as abbreviations with the usual meaning.
 While the original syntax of \thelogic does not provide an explicit equality predicate, both individual and set equality can be expressed (see further below).

 \begin{definition}[Semantics of \thelogic] A \emph{variable assignment} (for a structure $\mathfrak{A}$) is a function $\nu$ that maps \begin{itemize} \item every individual variable $x \in \Vind$ to a domain element $\nu(x) \in A$, \item every set variable $X \in \Vset$ to a subset $\nu(X) \subseteq A$ of the domain, and \item every number variable $\nv{k} \in \Vnum$ to a number $\nu(\nv{k}) \in \mathbb{N} \cup \{\infty\}$. \end{itemize} We write $\nu_{\scriptscriptstyle x{\mapsto}a}$, $\nu_{\scriptscriptstyle X{\mapsto}A'}$, and $\nu_{\scriptscriptstyle \nv{k}{\mapsto}n}$ to denote $\nu$ updated in the way indicated in the subscript.